rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-hosts.md

 !!! info

-    To add an initiator to a host, the initiator must be [mapped](../powervault-me5/me5-mappings.md#map-initiators-and-volumes) with the same access, port, and LUN settings to the same volumes or volume groups as every other initiator in the host.
+    To add an initiator to a host, the initiator must be attached with the same access, port, and LUN settings to the same volumes or volume groups as every other initiator in the host.

 [*Reference*](https://www.dell.com/support/manuals/en-us/powervault-me5024/me5_series_ag/add-initiators-to-a-host?guid=guid-ce896a49-b488-4e0f-b21b-92773aa824f2&lang=en-us)